tencentyun/intlcloud-documents/product/视频服务/直播/云端API/频道模式（旧）/服务端 API/创建录制任务_intl.md

 Domain name: live.api.qcloud.com

 Note: **<font color='red'>This API (CreateRecord) is used to store recorded files on the VOD platform.
 If you want to use the recording feature, you need to activate VOD Service first</font>**.
 When recording files are stored, the charges (including charges for storage and downstream playback traffic) are calculated with VOD billing method.
-For more information, please see [relevant document](https://cloud.tencent.com/doc/product/266/%E4%BB%B7%E6%A0%BC%E6%80%BB%E8%A7%88).
 Note: API calling timeout should be greater than 3 seconds, because retries within 3 seconds and frequent calls may lead to duplicate recording tasks.

 Recording rules
 (1) The recording task starts at the preset time and ends when the LVB ends